Moomins: Adaptations

+Films

 Two feature films re-use the footage of the Polish-Austrian series: Moomin and Midsummer Madness had its release in 2008, and in 2010 the Moomins appeared in the first Nordic 3-D film production, with the title song by Björk, in Moomins and the Comet Chase.
 The animated film titled Moomins on the Riviera is based on Moomin comic strip story Moomin on the Riviera and was first released on 10 October 2014 in Finland and made its premiere on 11 October 2014 at BFI London Film Festival in United Kingdom.
 In an October 2014 blog article at Screendaily, Sophia Jansson states that the film's "artistic team has made an effort to be true to the original drawings and the original text".

-In October 2025, a new animated movie was announced to be the first Moomin film produced in the United States.
+In October 2025, a new animated film was announced to be the first Moomin film produced in the United States.
 It will be produced by Annapurna Pictures and written and directed by Rebecca Sugar.

-Screenshot from the 1969 television series of Moomintroll with a rifle.
-Jansson was known to have a very negative attitude towards the controversial content of the series.